texxasrulez/additional_imap/README.md

 `$config['plugins'] = array('additional_imap');`

 Enable from Settings - Identities Tab
-Add a new identity with an email address, enable imap enter ssl://subdomain.domain.ltd:993 for that service and save settings.
+Add a new identity with your webmail provided email address, fill in username and password, check that box to enable, save.
+Done!

 Screenshots
 -----------